 When we’re dreaming about tacos, its usually about two things: carnitas or guacamole.
 But, the real unsung hero is the one who holds it all together: the tortilla.

-This Cinco de Mayo, we celebrate the simplest of inventions that make the taco possible, thus making our lives infinitely happier.
+We celebrate the simplest of inventions that make the taco possible, thus making our lives infinitely happier.

 Tallboy Taco’s Executive Chef, Tim Hockett, tells us how he fell in love with tortillas and spills all his expert tips to make it at home!